jtao26/ray-tracer/Readme.md

 ## Custom modification
 Now the program accepts two new keyword "tracedepth" and "viewdist" to enable some new features.

-#### Explaination:
+#### Explanation:
 ```
 - setup.txt

 tracedepth X      -- this will set the ray tracer's max tracing depth,
                      once the current depth > max_depth, the tracing will stop
-viewdist X        -- this keyworkd will enable depth of field function, any object that is not licated at
+viewdist X        -- this keyword will enable depth of field function, any object that is not located at
-                     this viewing distance will looks blury
+                     this viewing distance will looks blurry

 ```
 #### Example Image: